 When was she last heard from?

 Petito hadn’t been seen or heard from since Aug.
 25, when she last Facetimed her mother.
 But a new search warrant revealed that Petito’s mother, Nichole Schmidt, described receiving an “odd” text from her daughter’s phone on Aug.
 27 that left her fearing for the worst.
+The FBI has since confirmed that Laundrie had tried to “deceive” law enforcement into thinking that she was still alive by continuing a text chain from her phone.
 Setting off her road trip with Laundrie on July 2, the couple had been visiting national parks, and documenting their travels across social media using the hashtag #vanlife.